WTRBUS 100 : Waipapa Taumata Rau: Exploring the Māori Economy - Business Beyond Profit

 The assessment timetable will be published in Canvas at the start of the relevant semester.
 This course is 100% internally assessed, meaning there is no final examination at the end of the semester.

 The activities for the course are comprised of three main components.
 The first component is online Workshop Preparation, which you complete online in Canvas, the University's Learning Management System, before attending class.
 This helps you prepare for your Weekly Workshop and your assessments.
 The second component is the Weekly Workshop that you attend in class and on campus.
-The final component is voluntary free academic support services to help consolidate your learning and prepare for your assessments.
+The final component is voluntary free support services (Tuākana and PASS) to help consolidate your learning and prepare for your assessments.

 Learning Resources